dagraham/etm-dgraham/README.md

         /) search forward
         ?) search backward
         n) next incrementally in search
-        l) go to line number
+        ^l) prompt for and jump to line number
+        ^p) jump to next pinned item
         ^c) copy active view to clipboars
         ---
         J) jump to date in a), b) and c)